erleonard/erleonard.github.io/_posts/2018-03-03-Azure-Networking-VPNGateway.md

 }
 ```

-Lastly we need to add the Virtual Network Gateway to the template.
+Lastly, we need to add the Virtual Network Gateway to the template.

 ``` json
 {